Monday, January 13, 2025

 Sunday, November 17, 2024

-DIAGNOSTIC PROGRAM: OCCUPATIONAL CANCERSCAN THROUGH ADVANCED LAB TESTING
+DIAGNOSTIC PROGRAM: OCCUPATIONAL HEALTHSCANNING THROUGH ADVANCED LAB TESTING

 This testing program is designed by Dr. Roberta Kline exclusively for BARDDIAGNOSTCS and its patients.